Youssef530245/Robot-car-code/README.md

 # Robot car

-this is a ide script of robot car project using arduino with some components like.
+this is an IDE script of robot car project using arduino with some components like.

 - Dc motors
 - Motor drivers